JeanGrd/JeuxOlympique/README.md

 ## Conclusion

-The Olympic Games application offers a comprehensive solution for managing and administering various aspects of a large-scale sports event.
-Leveraging the power of Spring Boot and Spring Data JPA, the API ensures efficient and scalable operations.
+Developed as part of a university project, it leverages the power of Spring Boot and Spring Data JPA to ensure efficient and scalable operations.
+Through this project, we have gained valuable insights and hands-on experience in building robust backend systems.

 ## Credit

-Developed by:
+Written by:
 - Ana PALEA
 - Touria SAYAGH
 - Jean GUIRAUD

-Thank you for using the MIAGIC Games API.
-We hope it meets all your event management needs.
+Year of project completion : 2024